Find an Agent

 Generally, there are four ways to handle a home during and after a divorce:

-1. Sell the house and split the proceeds
+1. Sell the house and split the proceeds.

-2. Buy the home from your ex by paying their share of equity – or vice versa
+2. Buy the home from your ex by paying their share of equity — or vice versa.

-3. Exchange the home with your ex for an equal asset – or vice versa
+3. Exchange the home with your ex for an equal asset — or vice versa.

-4. Continue to co-own the house
+4. Continue to co-own the house.

-Our friends at Clever Real Estate can match you with top agents in your area, so you can get a better understanding of your options after a divorce.
-If you do decide to sell or, if one spouse decides to buy out the other, a Clever partner agent can help you navigate the process and save you thousands in commission fees.
+Our friends at Clever Real Estate can match you with top agents in your area, ensuring greater confidence about your options after a divorce.
+No matter which course of action you decide to take, a Clever partner agent can help you navigate the process terrain and save you thousands in commission fees.
+Clever pre-negotiates 1.5% agent listing fees compared with the standard 3%, saving you an average of $7,000 on your home sale.
+Find local agents and save!

 How Does Co-Owning a House With Your Ex After a Divorce Work?